iszczesniak/cpp/memory/index.md

 created directly (i.e., with the constructor elided) in the location of the function parameter.

+This functionality is a C++17 feature, but prior to C++17 it was known as the return value optimization (RVO), because it was an optional feature of a compiler optimizer.
+Since C++17, the copy and move constructors can be unavailable if they are elided, and therefore the following code is valid for C++17 (GCC option `-std=c++17`), but not for C++14 (GCC option `-std=c++14`).

+Compile the example with the flags `-fno-elide-constructors -std=c++14` (a flag of the GCC compiler), so that the compiler does not elide constructors.
+If you compile your code with C++17 (e.g., with `-std=c++17` in GCC) or higher, your request to disable constructor elision may be ignored by the compiler, because constructor elision in some cases is mandatory since C++17.

 # Return by value

 A result can be returned by a function directly in its destination,